d-benvenuti/d3rangesliderSCXML/README.md

 # Issues

 -	The selection is not yet draggable.
--	The hovering of the bar is not yet implemented.
+-	The hovering of the bar is not yet working.
+The DOM elements related to the bar have been found, but "mouseenter" does not work on them.
--	The statechart image is not updated.